code4ref/code4ref.github.io/index.md

 ## General workflow

-How to record research software in CRIS (Continuing Research Information Systems)
+How to record research software in CRIS (Current Research Information Systems)

 Different scenarios.
 What is minimal.
 What is recommended.